History Files

 The Kingdom of Brittany

-Compiled by Peter Kessler, 1 April 1999
+by Peter Kessler, 1 April 1999.
+Updated 19 March 2016

 Conquest by Rome

-By AD 400, the newly arriving Franks regarded themselves as the natural heirs of the Romans in Gaul and sought to retain their hold on this, the richest part of Gaul, but during the middle years of the fifth century, at a time when the former Saxon foederati were in revolt, a migration of Britain's upper classes secured Armorica for Britain's Second Kingdom, as it was also known.
+By AD 400, the newly arriving Franks regarded themselves as the natural heirs of the Romans in Gaul and they sought to retain their hold on this, the richest part of Gaul.
+However, during the middle years of the fifth century, at a time at which former Saxon foederati were in revolt in Britain, a migration of the island's upper classes secured Armorica for Britain's 'Second Kingdom', as it was sometimes known.

 Britons abroad in Gaul

-Armorica was being settled by Britons long before the end of the Roman Empire, however.
+Armorica was being settled by Britons long before the end of the Roman empire, however.

-Conan ruled much of what forms modern Brittany as the Kingdom of Vannetais, maintaining the local Celtic tribal name with a probably capital in Vannes, but in the usual Celtic practise of dividing territory between sons, a patchwork of as many as half a dozen smaller sub-kingdoms, or principalities, were created during the course of the fifth and sixth centuries.
+Conan governed much of what forms modern Brittany as the 'Kingdom of Vannetais', maintaining the local Celtic tribal name (of the Veneti) with a probable capital in Vannes.
+But in the usual Celtic practice of dividing territory between sons and with other adventurers from Britain founding states of their own, a patchwork of as many as half a dozen smaller sub-kingdoms or principalities were created during the course of the fifth and sixth centuries.

-Respectful of this, the likely (and slightly lesser) title for the overall ruler of British Armorica, as used by writers such as Gregory of Tours, should be King of the Bretons.
+Respectful of this, the likely (and slightly lesser) title for the overall ruler of British Armorica, as used by writers such as Gregory of Tours, should be 'King of the Bretons'.

 Historically, the first Breton chief to be cited on the continent is Ivomadus who established himself in Blois in 410 (Chronicles of Anjou).